raul-estevez/raul-estevez.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Intern at QOPHI Lab and Telecommunication Engineer undergraduate at University of Vigo.
+subtitle: Junior Photonics Designer and Telecommunication Engineer.

 profile:
   align: right